 Northwest Commission on Colleges and Universities

 Redmond, WA 98052

 While the recent action affirms COCC's status for the next seven years, the College is now in the early stages of the next Accreditation cycle, which runs from 2013 through 2019.
-Chapter One was submitted to the NWCCU in February of 2013.
+COCC's Mid-Cycle Evaluation was submitted to the NWCCU in March of 2015.